-Precaution & Prevention Advice
+Precaution & Prevention Advice (Typhoon in The East Sea No.7)

 In order to lessen the damages that can happen during a tropical depression/storm/typhoon there are precautionary measures that people should take before, during and after a typhoon.